smorrrs/Speedrun-Resources/autosplitter_guide.md

 You can implement several capabilities for a LiveSplit timer with autosplitter script.
 The basic ones:

 * Auto start: Automatically begin a timer (e.g. the timer starts when the player begins the first level of the game)
-* Auto split: Automatically split, or end timing for one section and begin timing for the next section (e.g. when the player starts the second level, time counted toward level 1 ends and time counted toward level 2 begins)
+* Auto split: Automatically split, which means ending timing for one section and beginning timing for the next section (e.g. when the player starts the second level, time counted toward level 1 ends and time counted toward level 2 begins)
 * Load removal: Automatically pause the timer whenever the game is on a loading screen and resume the timer afterward